-An employee is required to immediately report to their department director losing certification or license necessary or required to perform their job or fulfill the functions of their position.
+An employee is required to immediately report to their department Department director Director losing certification or license necessary or required to perform their job or fulfill the functions of their position.
 Losing any certification or license that is a necessary requisite to perform a job or fulfill the function of a position in the City may cause discharge from service with the City.
 Losing certification to perform a job may include, but not be limited to:

-- A. Suspension or revocation of a required professional license or certification - B. A limitation or revocation of a required driver's license - C. Suspension of a required license or certification to work
+- A. Suspension or revocation of a required professional license or certification - B. A limitation or revocation of a required driver's license - C. Suspension of a required license or certification to work revoked or modified.
+Employees may not drive vehicles for which they do not have the appropriate license or have not been properly trained.
+These responsibilities are a condition of continued employment for any employee required to drive for the City as part of their job.

-Employees required to drive as part of their assigned duties or job tasks must report to their supervisor or department director when their license has been suspended, revoked or modified.
+Employees required to drive as part of their assigned duties or job tasks must report to their supervisor or department Department director when their license has been suspended,